About the ACLU of North Carolina

 - Project Management and Participation: Lead, manage, and/or participate on cross-functional project teams.

 To Be Successful in This Role, the Candidate Will Have

-- A commitment to diversity; a personal approach that values the individual and respects differences of race, ethnicity, age, sex, sexual orientation, gender identity, and expression, religion, ability, and socio-economic circumstance
+- Commitment to Diversity: Ability to work in an environment that respects differences of race, ethnicity, age, gender, sexual orientation, religion, ability, and socioeconomic circumstances.

 What Else You Should Know